conan-io/docs/reference/config_files/conan.conf.rst

 The ``cpu_count`` variable set the number of cores that the :ref:`tools_cpu_count` will return, by default the number of cores available in your machine.
 Conan recipes can use the ``cpu_count()`` tool to build the library using more than one core.

-The ``pylintrc`` variable points to a custom ``pylintrc`` file that allows configuring custom rules for the python linter executed at ``export`` time.
-A use case could be to define some custom indents (though the standard pep8 4-spaces indent is recommended, there are companies that define different styles).
-The ``pylintrc`` file has the form:

-.. code :: text

-    [FORMAT]
-    indent-string='  '

-Running ``pylint --generate-rcfile`` will output a complete rcfile with comments explaining the fields.

-The ``recipe_linter`` variable allows to disable the package recipe analysis (linting) executed at :command:`conan install`.
-Please note that this linting is very recommended, specially for sharing package recipes and collaborating with others.

-The ``pylint_werr`` variable changes PyLint level from *warning* to *error* when some inconsistency is found in the recipe.

 The ``retry`` variable allows to set up the global default value for the number of retries in all commands related to download/upload.
 User can override the value provided by the variable if the command provides an argument with the same name.